-While not as commonly seen as they are in dogs and cats, tumors do occur in birds.
-Birds of any age can develop tumors although it tends to be more common seen as they age.
+While not as common as they are in dogs and cats, tumors, also called cancer or neoplasms, do occur in birds.
+Birds of any age can develop tumors, although tumors tends to be more common as birds age.

 What exactly are tumors?

-Tumors are firm tissue growths or swellings that may occur on the body (protruding from the skin), under the skin, or within the body.
-By definition, tumor cells are cells that are growing and multiplying out of control.
+Tumors are firm tissue growths or swellings that may occur on the body (protruding from the skin), under the skin, or within the body cavity.
+By definition, tumor cells are abnormal cells that are growing and multiplying out of control.

-"By definition, tumor cells are cells that are growing and multiplying out of control."
+"By definition, tumor cells are abnormal cells that are growing and multiplying out of control."

-No. Some lumps can be abscesses, which are caused by infectious organisms such as bacteria.
-Some swellings that you notice on your bird might actually an enlarged organ, which swells or increases in size due to disease.
+No. A lump or a mass can be an abscess, granuloma, ingrown feather, or scar tissue.
+Some swellings that you notice on your bird might actually be an enlarged organ, which swells or increases in size due to disease.
 If the bird is a female, an abdominal swelling that you suspect to be a tumor may in fact be an egg.

 Are all tumors cancerous?

-No. As is true with other pets and people, some tumors are benign (non-fatal) and some are malignant (cancerous, which means that they will either invade other tissues surrounding them or will metastasize or spread to other locations in the body).
+No. As is true with other pets and people, some tumors are benign (non-fatal) and some are malignant.
+Malignant tumors, or cancerous tumors, may invade surrounding tissues or metastasize (spread) to other locations in the body.

 How can I tell what is causing the lump?

-You cannot, and very often, your veterinarian cannot either, at least not just with a physical examination.
-Tests such as a painless fine needle biopsy can often diagnose the composition or cause of the lump.
-Sometimes, it is necessary to perform histologic testing (examination of the tissue microscopically) after surgical removal in order to determine if the tumor is benign or malignant.
-Internal lumps may require diagnostic tests, including blood tests, radiographs (X-rays), ultrasound or even exploratory surgery in order to determine their nature.
+You cannot tell what is causing a lump, and very often, your veterinarian cannot either, at least not with just a physical examination.
+Tests such as a fine needle aspirate or biopsy can often diagnose the composition or cause of the lump.
+Sometimes, it is necessary to perform histologic testing (examination of the tissue microscopically) after surgical removal, in order to determine if the tumor is benign (not cancerous) or malignant (cancerous).
+Internal masses may require diagnostic tests, including blood tests, radiographs (x-rays), ultrasound, CT scan, or even exploratory surgery in order to determine their nature.

 How are tumors treated?

-Once the lump is diagnosed as a tumor, surgical removal is usually recommended.
-Depending upon the size of the tumor and its location, this surgery may be more challenging and difficult than a similar surgery in a dog or cat.
-Therefore, the sooner the pet is examined after you notice the tumor, the better his chance for a successful surgery.
-Not all tumours can be removed.
-Your veterinarian will have to make a judgement call as to whether it can be removed or not.
-Some tumours that can not be removed may be "debulked" if it is deemed beneficial to the animals quality of life.
+Once the lump is diagnosed as a tumor, surgical removal may be recommended depending on the location of the tumor and overall health of the bird.
+Depending upon the size of the tumor and its location, surgical removal may be more challenging and difficult than a similar surgery in a dog or cat.
+Therefore, the sooner your bird is examined after you notice the tumor, the better the chance for a successful surgery.